IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell/installation.rst

    .. seealso::

-        If OCCT is not available, you can `manually compile OCCT
+        If OCCT is not available, an alternative is to `manually compile OCCT
         <https://dev.opencascade.org/release>`__.

-   Alternatively you may use OpenCascade Community Edition (OCE) but it may lag behind OCCT so is not recommended.
+   Another alternative is to use OpenCascade Community Edition (OCE), but it may lag behind OCCT and is no longer actively maintained so is not recommended.

    ::

         $ sudo apt-get install liboce-foundation-dev liboce-modeling-dev liboce-ocaf-dev liboce-visualization-dev liboce-ocaf-lite-dev

-   You may also manually compile OCE:
+   As a final alternative, you may also manually compile OCE:

    ::